 U.S. Monthly Poverty Rate Declines to 13.2% in January 2021

-Monthly poverty rate declines to 13.2% in January 2021
+Monthly poverty rate declines to 13.2% in the United States in January 2021

 The monthly SPM poverty rate declined from 16.1 percent in December 2020 to 13.2 percent in January 2021, according to our latest projections.
 The decline is driven almost exclusively by the temporary income supports the U.S. Congress passed in late December 2020.
 These income supports include the payment of one-time $600 per person stimulus checks, a $300 per week federal supplement to unemployment benefits for 11 weeks, and a 15 percent increase in the maximum value of SNAP benefits for 6 months.